yungshenglu/StudyJams/Coursera/GoogleML/5-PyNotebooks/Lab-3.md

 ## Overview

-In this lab you spin up a virtual machine, configure its security, access it remotely, and then carry out the steps of an ingest-transform-and-publish data pipeline manually.
+In this lab, you spin up a virtual machine, configure its security, access it remotely, and then carry out the steps of an ingest-transform-and-publish data pipeline manually.

 ### What You Learn